 Chile participated in this cooperation predominantly as provider but it also combined the exercise of the two roles.
 In this sense, its exercise of the role "both" explains 40% of its interventions under the bilateral modality and around 90% of its regional initiatives.
-As a result of these exchanges, this country could transfer its experience in Legal and judicial development and Human Rights, Health, Strengthening while it strengthened its own knowledge and capacities in Strengthening institutions and public policies, Agriculture and livestock, Environment, Other services and social policies and Health.
+As a result of these exchanges, this country could transfer its experience in Legal and judicial development and Human Rights, Health, Strengthening institutions and public policies, Disaster management and Environment; while it strengthened its own knowledge and capacities in Strengthening institutions and public policies, Agriculture and livestock, Environment, Other services and social policies and Health.